Denoising Diffusion Models for Anomaly Localization in Medical Images: Types of Supervision for Diffusion-based Anomaly Localization

 \subsection{Weakly Supervised Lesion Localization}

 Weak supervision involves using imprecise, noisy, or limitedly labeled data to train anomaly detection models.
+While each image has a label, the annotations lack the detailed information necessary for full supervision.
 In weakly supervised anomaly detection, labels are typically derived from image-level information indicating whether the image depicts a patient or a healthy control, as shown in~\cref{fig:weaksupervision}.
 By utilizing two distinct datasets, $\mathcal{H}$ and $\mathcal{P}$, the objective is to identify the visual manifestations that differentiate between them.
+Following an image-to-image translation task, we aim to answer the question “How would a patient appear if pathology X was not present?” \citep{sanchez2022healthy}.
+A crucial technical milestone was the application of DDIM noise encoding of an input image, as presented in Section 2.2 According to the reconstruction-based method presented in~\cref{subsection: basicidea}, first an input image $x_P$ is encoded to noise using~\cref{eq:ddim_reversed} for $L$ steps.
+Thereby, all anatomical information is stored in a noisy image $x_L$.
+This technical innovation enables a loss-free encoding of an input image in noise without destroying information, enabling unpaired image-to-image translation tasks \citep{wolleb2022anomaly,sanchez2022healthy}.
+Leveraging a data setup as presented in~\cref{fig:weaksupervision}, weak labels can be used for guidance during denoising.